AndyNortrup/AndyNortrup.github.io/content/posts/technology/hashtag-strings-in-hugo.md

                     "#" ".")
                 " "){{< /highlight >}}

+Two apply statements might be overkill, but it works.
+I needed to do three things:

+1. Title case the words so we get ProductManagement, rather than Productmanagement or productmanagement.
+2. Remove the spaces.
-Two apply statements might be overkill, but it converts the list of tags from my front matter to a single string that I can just plop into a post.
+3. Converts the list to a single string that I can just plop into a post.

+Now I have one field that I can put into a post.
+I find that zero code workflows are best when simplest.
+Doing variable manipulation with them is never elegant.